In-Home Water Filtration Systems

 Certified Filtration Systems

-The best way to know how effective your filter is to make sure that it is tested by an independent third party.
+The best way to know your filter is effective is to make sure that it is tested by an independent third party.
 The packaging for the filter will typically contain this information.
 This information can also usually be found on the manufacturer’s web page.
 Also make sure that the filter has been tested using a standardized methodology.
 Up until recently, the protocol that has been widely accepted has been NSF Standard P473.
 That standard was recently retired (March 2019) and has been replaced by American National Standard 53 from the American National Standards Institute (ANSI).
 Using an independent party to test a filter using a standardize protocol helps ensure that the filter has been tested in a uniform manner.

 Non-Certified Filtration Systems